Baseflow/flutter-permission-handler/permission_handler/README.md

 ## Setup

 While the permissions are being requested during runtime, you'll still need to tell the OS which permissions your app might potentially use.
-That requires adding permission configuration to Android- and iOS-specific files.
+That requires adding permission configuration to Android* and iOS-specific files.

 <details>
 <summary>Android</summary>